Imagen única de: Hundsgugel Medieval, Castillo De Churburg, Finales Del Siglo Xiv. Acero De 1,6 Mm.

 Get Medieval Hundsgugel, Churburg Castle, Late 14th Century.
 1.6mm Steel.

-Medieval Gugel dog, medieval helmet, Churburg castle, late 14th century, 1.6 mm steel
+Medieval gugel dog, medieval helmet, Churburg Castle, late 14th century, 1.6 mm steel

 Details:

-- Material: 1.6 mm steel, fabric inlet (cotton, padded)
+- Material: 1.6 mm steel, fabric inlet (cotton, padding)

 - Short inner distance (ear-to-ear): approx. 19 cm